Eamon M. Kelly: Awards and honors

 In 1997, Kelly received the Louisiana NAACP State Conference Distinguished Service Award.
 He was awarded the 1998 National Arts Club Centennial Medal for Contributions to Education and Humanity in 1998.
-He was the 1999 recipient of the Caring CItizens for the Humanities Award from the International Council for Caring Communities in 1999.
+He was the 1999 recipient of the Caring Citizens for the Humanities Award from the International Council for Caring Communities in 1999.
 He received the 1998 Louisiana Human Rights Campaign Award in 1996.
 Kelly received an Honorary Doctorate of Humane Letters from Jackson State University in 2008.

 Personal life

 Kelly and his wife Margaret were married in 1963.
-They had three children, Paul, Andrew, and Peter.
+They had four children, Martin, Paul, Andrew, and Peter.
 Their eldest son, Martin, died in a car accident in 1983 at the age of 19.
 Kelly resided in New Orleans from 1979 until his death on June 28, 2017, at Tulane University Medical Center.
 He is survived by his wife, three children, and nine grandchildren in New Orleans, Louisiana, and California.